You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 How Many Days in Ljubljana is Enough?

 Ljubljana can be seen in 2-4 nights.
 For two nights, it’s best to take a walking tour, see the castle, and take a river crusie.
-If you have three nights then you can add a visit to the Skyscrapper and riding a city bike to the Tivoli Park and the Metelkova Graffiti Park.
+If you have three nights then you can add a visit to the Skyscraper and riding a city bike to the Tivoli Park and the Metelkova Graffiti Park.
 And, if you have four nights, then add a day trip to see the amazing caves of Slovenia!

 Ljubljana Fountain - Things to do in Ljubljana